-The Company has historically used derivative instruments to manage interest rate risk, facilitate asset/liability strategies and manage other exposures, and it may continue to do so in the future.
-The principal instruments that the Company has used are Treasury Note ("T-Note") and Eurodollar futures contracts, and "to-be-announced" ("TBA") securities transactions.
-The Company accounts for TBA securities as derivative instruments.
+The Company has historically used derivative instruments to manage interest rate risk, facilitate asset/liability strategies otherwipposures; and it may continue to do so in the future.
+The principal instruments that the Company has used are Treasury Note ("That") accurities transactions.
+The Company accounts for The General Struments.
 Other types of derivative instruments may be used in the future.
-Gains and losses associated with derivative transactions are reported in gain (loss) on derivative instruments in the accompanying consolidated statements of operations.
+Gains and losses associated with the derivative instruments in the accompanying consolidated statements of operations.

 During the nine and three months ended September 30, 2022, the Company only held T-Note futures contracts.
-The Company recorded income of approximately \$0.8 million on these instruments during both the nine and three months ended September 30, 2022.
-Losses recorded during the nine and three months ended September 30, 2021 were negligible.
+The recorded partyme of approximately Smillion on these instruments during both the nine and three months ended September 30, Losses recorded during the nine and three months ended September 30, 2021 were negligible.

-Derivative instruments are carried at fair value, and changes in fair value are recorded in the consolidated operations for each period.
-The Company's derivative financial instruments are not designated as hedge accounting relationships, but rather are used as economic hedges of its portfolio assets and liabilities.
-Gains and losses on derivatives, except those that result in cash receipts or payments, are included in operating activities on the statements of cash flows.
-Cash payments and cash receipts from settlement of derivatives, including current period net cash settlements on interest rate swaps, are classified as an investing activity on the statements of cash flows.
+Derivative instruments are carried at fair value, and changes in fair value are recorded in the consolidated operations for The Compariy derivative financial instruments are not designated as hedge accounting relationships, but rather are used as hedge price its portfolioassets and liabilities.
+Gains and losses on derivatives, except those that result in cash receipts or particular period least settlements of cash flows.
+Cash payments and cash receipts from settlement of derivatives in the statements of cash flows.
+As an investing activity on the statements of cash flows.

-Holding derivatives creates exposure to credit risk related to the potential for failure by counterparties to honor their commitments.
-In the event of default by a counterparty, the Company may have difficulty recovering its collateral and may not receive payments provided for under the terms of the agreement.
-The Company's derivative agreements require it to post or receive collateral to mitigate such risk.
-In addition, the Company uses only registered central clearing exchanges and well-established commercial banks as counterparties, monitors positions with individual counterparties and adjusts posted collateral as required.
+Holding derivativescreates exposure to credit risk related to the potential for failure by counterparties to honor their the expensive a counterparty, the Companymay have difficulty recovering its collateral and may not receive payments the vides of the agreement.
+The Company's derivative agreements require it to post or receive collateral to mitigate authorisk the Companyuses only registered central clearing exchanges and well-established commercial banks as from the potential stress of the agreement.